grid-line

 But there's still a long way to go when it comes to accessibility.

-Even in Europe and North America, there are millions of out-of-school children.
+Even in Europe and North America, there are still 4.2 million out-of-school children.

-eLearning promises to help solve this problem.
-However, there are still barriers.
+One tool to combat this problem is eLearning.
+However, there are barriers.

 For example, many schools have doled out Chromebooks to each student.
 But some of these homes lack internet access.

-In the US, 86.6% of households have broadband.
-But in rural areas, the number is much lower.
+In the US, 80% of households have broadband.
+But in rural areas, that number drops to 73%, and it falls to 68% in Black households.

 Device availability is another challenge.